temporalio/data-pipeline-project-python/README.md

-# Run Data Pipelines with Temporal
+# Run data pipelines with Temporal

-Temporal makes writing Data Pipelines easy with Workflows and Activities.
+Temporal makes writing data pipelines easy with Workflows and Activities.

 You can create a source, process the step or steps, and output the flow of information to a destination with just code.
 Meaning all of your developer best practices can be implemented, tested, and ran as needed.

 That data that enters a Workflow is handled by Activities, while the Workflow orchestrates the execution of those steps.
 You can ensure that Temporal handles all actions and executes it observably once, all in Python code.

-In this tutorial, you'll learn to build a Data Pipeline that gets the top 10 Hacker New stories and processes the items based on the story ID.
+In this tutorial, you'll learn to build a data pipeline that gets the top 10 Hacker New stories and processes the items based on the story ID.
 If the API endpoint is down, the default behavior of the Retry Policy is to retry indefinitely.

 ## Step 0: Prerequisites